ml-evs/matador/INSTALL.rst

    through conda with ``conda install --yes --file requirements.txt``.
 -  run ``pip install .`` from inside the top-level matador directory.
--  this will provide a basic matador installation, if you wish to use e.g. bandstructure/plotting/jupyter notebook visualisation functionality, use ``pip install .[plotting,bandstructure,viz]``.
+-  this will provide a basic matador installation, if you wish to use e.g. plotting, your own database or jupyter notebook visualisation functionality, use ``pip install .[plotting,db,viz]``.
+(More options in setup.py).

 More esoteric installation on ARCHER (30th October 2017)
 --------------------------------------------------------